This post continues from the Operationalize Your World. Do read it first to get the context.

 - VM Types

 - Application Tier

-Assign the policy to its associated group.
-Tier 1 policy should be mapped to Tier 1 group.
+BTW, you can also assign the policy to its associated group via the policy library.
+Your choice.
 Below is an example.
 Use the green plus sign, as I circle it below:

 You know you got the policy associated when it appears in the Active Policies.
 The screenshot below show I’ve activated all 3 Tiers

 Import the view, then the dashboard.
 Choose Overwrite if you’re importing for the 2nd time, or have the old Operationalize Your World views/dashboards.

 The lists shown below is partial.
 There are >100 in total.